Temporal SMAS Lift Without Scars

 Procedure and Results

 In our clinic, we use the “Serdev Sutures” lifting method for temporal SMAS lift without scars.
 It is a less traumatic experience for the patient, and is carried out under local anaesthetic, without incisions or excisions of skin.
-We perform the upper face lift only through skin puncture points, which are not visible and disappear within 1-3 days.
+We perform the upper face lift only through skin puncture points to suture (sew) the SMAS to the skull periosteum.
+The pinpricks are not visible and disappear within 1-3 days.

 Pain is subjective and of variable intensity, depending on the person concerned.
-Surface pain can be present, for which we prescribe analgesics as necessary.
+Patients usually sleep tranquilly after the operation.
+Pain can be present mostly by pressure, for which we prescribe analgesics as necessary.
 Recovery is rapid.
-There is less swelling than associated with other methods and the patient can quickly resume normal activities.
+There is less swelling than associated with other methods.
+It is not visible to others and the patient can quickly resume normal activities.

-The results are immediate, but covered by mostly invisible swelling.
+The results are immediate.
 The main outcomes of the temporal SMAS lift are: total face lift, change of angles of the eyes and lips, fresh look, younger and more beautiful appearance, cheekbone recovering, as well as skin texture improvement.

 After surgery, the patients must take medications exactly as prescribed and must not expose their face to direct sunlight.
-They can go to the beach, as long as they cover the face with sun block with total screening.
+They can go to the beach, as long as they cover the face with sun screen.

 Supra-Temporal SMAS Lift

 After a temporal SMAS lifting, there is a further opportunity of lifting the SMAS in the supratemporal area.
 We recommend the scarless Serdev Sutures Lifting method.